eduarmreyes/website/src/pages/blog/the-flux-model.md

 The flux model is a clever way to control the flow inside the web applications we create nowadays, for instance, back in the day when MVC was king of web development, we have a big problem to solve because this pattern did not scale well-enough with the changes in the codebase and the heavy interaction web applications have now.

-Where the flux pattern shines the most is when an application utilizes a unidirectional data flow, in order for this to happen, flux introduced these core concepts:
+Where the flux pattern shines the most is when an application utilizes a unidirectional data flow, for this to happen, flux introduced these core concepts:

 - Dispatchers
 - Store